 Homemade Lotion Bars

-While his eczema still isn't fully cleared up, we know what we can do to help his skin now and I like that it’s a simple, natural recipe and I have all the ingredients on hand.
-Here's how you make a homemade lotion bar recipe for eczema or dry skin.
+While his eczema still isn’t fully cleared up, we now know what we can do to help his skin.
+I like that it’s a simple, natural recipe and I have all of the ingredients on hand.
+Here’s how you make a homemade lotion bar recipe for eczema or dry skin.

 What You Need: